 Dan has managed numerous international investigations of bribery, kickbacks, and money laundering schemes in cases involving corporate employees, vendors, agents, and intermediaries.
 The industries included telecommunications, national defense, consumer products, gaming, apparel, and manufacturing.

-Dan has conducted successful investigations of major film pirating, internet defamation of corporations and executives, and other criminal uses of the internet throughout the world.
+Dan has conducted successful investigations of email spoofing, film pirating, internet defamation of corporations and executives, and other criminal uses of the internet throughout the world.

 - J.D., New York University School of Law

-- B.A., Ithaca College (former member, Board of Trustees)
+- B.A., Ithaca College (former member, Board of Trustees, Audit Committee Chair)

 Affiliations and Memberships

-- Admitted to the Bar, New York State, U.S. District Courts, Southern and Eastern Districts, Second Circuit, U.S. Supreme Court
+- Admitted to the Bar, New York State, U.S. District Courts, Southern and Eastern Districts, U.S. Supreme Court

-- Member, Government Ethics and State Affairs Committee, New York City Bar Association
+- Member, Committee on Government Ethics and State Affairs, New York City Bar Association

 - Association of Corporate Counsel Greater New York Chapter, Member Board of Directors 1996–2011

 Dan has served as chair or panel member at more than 100 programs on conducting investigations.
 He is a CLE instructor on the subjects of investigations, due diligence, and compliance.